Minimal and nearly minimal measure expansions in connected unimodular groups: Proof of the main theorems

-In this subsection, we prove the main theorem for compact groups.
-We first prove Theorem~\ref{thm: maingap}. \begin{proof}[Proof of Theorem~\ref{thm: maingap}] Let $d>0$ be an integer, let $c$ be the real number fixed at the beginning of Section 8.3, let $\alpha$ be in Proposition~\ref{prop: almost linear metric from local}.
-Let $G$ be a connected compact simple Lie group of dimension at most $d$, and $A$ is a compact subset of $G$ with sufficiently small measure, such that $\mu_G(A^2)<(2+\eta)\mu_G(A)$, where $\eta$ is the constant fixed in Section 8.3.
+In this subsection, we prove the main theorems for compact groups.
+We first prove Theorem~\ref{thm: maingap}. \begin{proof}[Proof of Theorem~\ref{thm: maingap}] Let $d>0$ be an integer, let $c_B$ be the real number fixed at the beginning of Section~\ref{subsec: almost linear fiber}, let $\nu$ be in Theorem~\ref{thm: fibers of same length 1newnew}.
+Let $G$ be a connected compact simple Lie group of dimension at most $d$, and $A$ is a compact subset of $G$ of measure at most $S$, and $\mu_G(A^2)<(2+\eta)\mu_G(A)$, where $S=S(d)$ is the constant in Theorem~\ref{thm: Torictransversal} (with $M=3$), and $\eta$ is the constant fixed in Section~\ref{subsec: almost linear fiber}.